magic-scripts/.github/profile/README.md

 Transform your repetitive development tasks into reusable command-line tools.
 Magic Scripts provides a unified system for managing, sharing, and running automation scripts across your projects.

+*Built with the Unix philosophy: simple tools that do one thing well.*

 ## ✨ What is Magic Scripts?

 Magic Scripts is a command-line ecosystem that lets anyone easily: